-This firmware (see "Useful Links") is a development of the open source project called "SiK" and was created by Mike Smith and improved on by Andrew Tridgell and RFDesign.
+This firmware (see "Useful Links") is a development of the open source project called "SiK" and was created by Mike Smith.
+It has been further developed and modified by Andrew Tridgell and RFDesign.

 The modems feature a boot loader to facilitate field upgrade of the modem firmware via the serial port.
 This is most easily performed by using the latest version RFD Modem tools (see "Useful links")